 A light frost will leave frozen dew on your plants; a hard freeze will leave them dead (or mostly dead).

 You may still need some frost/freeze protection even on hardy crops if temps go really low again or stay below freezing for awhile.
-You can use something as fancy as Agribon or as simple as an inverted milk jug for protection.
-Other ideas include Wall-o-water, blanket, clay pot, cloche, Mason jar, bucket.

-What to Do by Zone
+What to Do in the Garden by Zone

 We’re all covering a different growing zone so, if you’re not in zone 5 (as I am), your zone will be covered by one of the articles below.
 I’m learning new things reading these, even though they’re not technically in my zone and I encourage you to read them.
-You know, when you get in from laying down compost and pruning your grape vines.
+(You know, when you get in from laying down compost and pruning your grape vines.)

 Zone 4